Nheko-Reborn/nheko/README.md

 ##### Windows

-1. Install Visual Studio 2017's "Desktop Development" and "Linux Development with C++" (for the CMake integration) workloads.
+1. Install Visual Studio 2022's "Desktop Development" and "Linux Development with C++" (for the CMake integration) workloads.

 2. Download the latest Qt for windows installer and install it somewhere.
-Make sure to install the `MSVC 2017 64-bit` toolset for at least Qt 5.10 (lower versions does not support VS2017).
+Make sure to install the `MSVC 2022 64-bit` toolset for at least Qt 5.15.

 3. If you don't have openssl installed, you will need to install perl to build it (i.e. Strawberry Perl).